Station Road, Ashby-de-la-Zouch, Leicestershire LE65

 The presbytery was built in 1956.

 See list description below (the description is brief, and inaccurate on several points).
 The plan of the church comprises a nave, south aisle, southwest baptistery, southeast tower with a porch on its west side, apsidal ended sanctuary flanked by two apsidal chapels and a rectangular sacristy and choir room attached to the northeast chapel.
-The building material is Weldon stone throughout with roof coverings of Swithland slate.
+The building material is Weldon stone throughout, with roof coverings of Swithland slate.
 The church is in the Romanesque style, doubtless derived from French models with which Walters was very familiar, and is scholarly in both massing and detail.

 The tall gabled west end has flat pilaster buttresses and a slightly projecting gabled porch with round headed doorway on attached shafts and a doorway with a double shafted surround.
 Above the porch are two round headed windows with a stone wheel window in the gable.
 The side walls are divided into bays by pilaster strips with round headed clerestorey windows and a corbel table.
 The aisles have lean-to roofs while the baptistery has a separate ridge roof.
 The east end of the church is an elaborate composition.
-The tall square tower has three tiers of round headed archesand a short leaded spire.
+The tall square tower has three tiers of round headed arches and a short leaded spire.
 Attached to the east side of the tower is a plain apsidal chapel which is balanced by a similar chapel on the other side of the tall and elaborately ornamented apsidal sanctuary.

 The interior walls are bare stone.
 A narrow south aisle is divided from the nave by a five bay arcade with wide round headed arches on alternate cylindrical and clustered piers with scalloped capitals and waterleaf bases.
 The clerestorey windows on both sides are set in broad shafted rere-arches.
 Over the nave is a timber barrel vaulted ceiling carried on stone principal arches which are brought down onto stone wall shafts.
 The aisle has a stone demi-vaulted ceiling.
 At the east end of the nave is a tall round-headed arch with jamb shafts, chevron ornament and three blind windows above it opening into the main chancel space which has a stone groin vault.
 Beyond another tall arch is an apsidal sanctuary with small windows high in the wall set in deep, shafted rere-arches.
 On either side are small apsidal chapel.

-The east end of the church was re-ordered in 1997.
+The east end of the church was reordered in 1997.
 The architects for the work were Stone Ecclesiastical of Bristol.
 The original high altar and retable of Portland stone remain against the east wall but the elaborate timber baldacchino painted with the arms of the Norfolk and Hastings families was brought forward to shelter the new altar.
 The Romanesque-style stone font originally in the southwestern baptistery has now been brought forward into the vestibule of the northeast Lady Chapel.
 Above the main west door (now partly hidden by a modern timber draught lobby) is a carved inscription recording the generosity of the benefactress.
-The stained glass windows in the sanctuary were installed in 1936 and made by Patrick Feeny of Hardmans; they are a 20th century re-interpretation of 12th century stained glass.
+The stained glass windows in the sanctuary were installed in 1936 and made by Patrick Feeny of Hardmans; they are a twentieth century re-interpretation of twelfth century stained glass.
 Most of the windows in the church are clear glazed.
 The oak benches in the nave are presumably original.

 Architect: Frederick A. Walters